VimsecAu/kb/m365/baselines/exo.md

 <!--Policy: MS.EXO.2.1v1; Criticality: SHALL -->
-- _Rationale:_ An adversary may modify the `FROM` field of an email such that it appears to be a legitimate email sent by a company, facilitating phishing attacks.
-Publishing an SPF policy for each company domain mitigates forged `FROM` fields by providing a means for recipients to detect emails spoofed in this way.
+- _Rationale:_ An adversary may modify the `FROM` field of an email such that it appears to be a legitimate email sent by a organisation, facilitating phishing attacks.
+Publishing an SPF policy for each organisation domain mitigates forged `FROM` fields by providing a means for recipients to detect emails spoofed in this way.
 SPF is required for FCEB departments and agencies by Binding Operational Directive (BOD) 18-01, "Enhance Email and Web Security".
 - _Last modified:_ March 2024
 - _Note:_ SPF defines two different "fail" mechanisms: fail (indicated by `-`, sometimes referred to as hardfail) and softfail (indicated by `~`).
 Fail, as used in this baseline policy, refers to hardfail (i.e., `-`).
 - _MITRE ATT&CK TTP Mapping:_